realtechsupport/cocktail/README.md

 Since the directory structure you setup will be identical in both the QGIS and OTB environments, intermediate filed produced will be available to processes running in either environment, allowing for data to be shared.
 All settings across the script modules are stored in the 'settings.txt' resource file and imported to the individual modules.

+The sandbox folde contains a script to convert field notes in GPS data and land categories into geojson conform datasets.